SE1-Group-8/StudentTracker/README.md

 ---

+## Deployment Guide/Release Notes
+Deployment/Release is handled through an automated CI/CD pipeline:

+1. On push to release branch, build-and-release workflow triggered.
+The new commit will be built and tested.
+2. Upon passing tests, Release package is built for publishing
+3. Semantic Versioning is performed based on the "Bump Type" automatically determining versioning in the form of `v<MAJOR>.<MINOR>.<PATCH>`, the new tag is applied
+4. Creates GitHub Release providing the `.zip` archive and `tar.gz` tarball packages
+5. Release Notes/Changelog automatically generated for new Releases based on the [`release.yml`](.github/release.yml) configuration
+  * This also performs semantic versioning so changelogs/release notes will be aligned and provide more detailed information

+---

 ## Contributors

 This application was developed collaboratively to explore real world full stack development using Blazor, modular architecture, and user centered design.